-Simply give us a call today to find the best rehabilitation treatment programmes for you or your loved one, and start a new chapter in your life for a better tomorrow.
+Give us a call today to find the best rehab treatment programmes in London for you or your loved one, and begin a new chapter in your life for a better future.

-At Addiction Advocates, we work with rehabs in London to help you get the help you need for treating addiction and improving your mental and overall wellbeing.
-We believe that with our support and fast admission into private rehab, you can benefit from taking part in their programmes and staying at their facilities to help start your recovery journey:
+At Addiction Advocates, we’ve partnered with rehab centres in London to help individuals access the support they need for treating addiction quickly and confidentially.
+We believe that with our additional support and fast admission into a private addiction rehab centre, you can fully benefit from the range of services available at the facilities.

 • Personalised treatment plans